nemonik/sameersbn-gitlab-helm/README.md

 You can clone this repo, enter the repository folder and then execute something like the [example_install.sh](example_install.sh).

-The script will spin up gitlab using the example value file, e.g. [example_values.yaml](example_values.yaml) and wire up an ingress.
+The script will spin up gitlab using the example value file, e.g. [example_values.yaml](example_values.yaml).

-The example ingress would expose gitlab on http://gitlab.example.com or you can access the gitlab pod or service via `kubectl port-forward`.
+Use the chart to configure an ingress to expose gitlab on http://gitlab.example.com or you can access the gitlab pod or service via `kubectl port-forward`.

 ## To install via my chart repository